joelhawksley/identity/components/slides.md

 ^ Next, we can drop in the rest of the original partial into our template method.

-^ Now, let's see how our tests do.
+^ Now, let's see how the rest of our controller tests do.

 ---